-The following incidental traveling expenses may be reimbursed upon submitting a receipt:
+The following incidental traveling expenses may be reimbursed upon submitting a receipt.

-Laundry and Pressing

-When official business is more than seven days, and such expenses are necessarily incurred to complete official business portion of the trip.

-Passport and Visa Fees

-When required for travel on official business.

-Fees for Traveler's Checks and Currency Exchange Fees

-Actual fees charged to purchase traveler's checks/exchange currency for foreign travel expenses that are part of official business.

-Maps

-Actual cost of maps necessary for conducting official business.

-Gasoline

-Gasoline purchases for rental or university vehicles.

-Medical Test

-Medical test required by external party such as airline, destination country, conference in the case that without such test, traveler will be prohibited from traveling or attending.
+ltem Additional Information Laundry and Press When official business is more than seven days, and such expenses are necessarily incurred to complete official business portion of the trip.
+Passport and Visa Fees When required for travel on official business.
+Fees for Traveler's Checks and Currency Exchange Fees Actual fees charged to purchase traveler's checks/exchange currency for foreign travel expenses that are part of official business.
+Maps Actual cost of maps necessary for conducting official business.
+Gasoline Gasoline purchases for rental or university vehicles when voyager card was not available.
+Medical Test Medical test required by external party such as airline, destination country, conference in the case that without such test, traveler will be prohibited from traveling or attending.

-Miscellaneous